 The sensor cam can be rotated on the drum to adjust the valve position.
 Rotating the cam clockwise will lower the valve; counter-clockwise will raise the valve.
-See Section 4: Making AdjustmentsError!
-Reference source not found..
+See Section 4: Making Adjustments.

 There is a status indicator lamp on the side of the control enclosure which indicates the location of the valve tube.